 If the company is going to have members of its workforce overseas, they will need access to their corporate portal exchange network, e-mail, and other systems.
 In addition, there may be systems integration work to be done with different accounting or enterprise resource planning systems.

-Actually, it’s one of the main factors the top of the company needs to be looking into because it’s about people, process, products, and technology, Iyer said.
-These are the four key points that one has to be looking at in terms of integration.”
+“Actually, it’s one of the main factors the top of the company needs to be looking into because it’s about people, process, products, and technology,” Iyer said.
+“These are the four key points that one has to be looking at in terms of integration.”

 Iyer, who works with international clients, was one of three panelist at the monthly Wisconsin Innovation Network luncheon who addressed the subject of international trade.
-Much has been made of American companies offshoring” jobs to foreign counties, and the most recent example was Fiserv’s announcement that it has hired 1,000 employees in India since creating a business unit there in late 2005, and that it plans to hire 4,000 more by the end of 2009.
+Much has been made of American companies “offshoring” jobs to foreign counties, and the most recent example was Fiserv’s announcement that it has hired 1,000 employees in India since creating a business unit there in late 2005, and that it plans to hire 4,000 more by the end of 2009.

 Fiserv, a Brookfield-based company that sells software and data processing products to banks and credit unions, cited lower labor costs – on a 2- or 3-to-1 basis – and a competitive need to control expenses.

-Iyer advocates right-shoring, which can be a combination of offshoring, onshoring, and near-shoring components as part of an integrated sourcing strategy.
+Iyer advocates “right-shoring,” which can be a combination of offshoring, onshoring, and near-shoring components as part of an integrated “sourcing” strategy.

 Here, too, technologists can play an indispensable role.
 In this context, when an organization implements an IT solution, Iyer said it either looks for people within the company to build the required systems, or the actual software construction may have to be done by consultants or contractors, which could be onshore, offshore, or near-shore.

-It’s basically, if you look at the software development lifecycle, which parts of the lifecycle do I need to fill in with external resources? he noted.
-Could it be done onshore?
+“It’s basically, if you look at the software development lifecycle, which parts of the lifecycle do I need to fill in with external resources?” he noted.
+“Could it be done onshore?
 Must it all be done onshore?
 Could it be done partially offshore?
 So that’s why I call it the right shore, rather than just the onshore or offshore.

-It could all be onshore, it could all be offshore, but typically it’s a blend of the two.
+“It could all be onshore, it could all be offshore, but typically it’s a blend of the two.”

 Fiserv already has 230 offices worldwide, but most of its 23,000 employees are in the United States.
 Iyer said observers should dig a little deeper than the cost-cutting part because it also could be an opportunity to expand Fiserv’s market.
 Having a greater presence in India for its banking services, a field that Iyer said is hungry for technical innovation worldwide, is one way to accomplish that.

-“The Bank of Americas, the Wachcovias – all of these have already done it with their budgets, he said.
-They have either outsourced to companies in India, or they partner with companies in India, or open their own offices in India, but I’m not surprised that a company like Fiserv is looking there to not only reduce costs, but I’m hoping that their vision includes expansion of their own markets into the rest of the world.
+“The Bank of Americas, the Wachcovias – all of these have already done it with their budgets,” he said.
+“They have either outsourced to companies in India, or they partner with companies in India, or open their own offices in India, but I’m not surprised that a company like Fiserv is looking there to not only reduce costs, but I’m hoping that their vision includes expansion of their own markets into the rest of the world.”

 Shareholder value might be another factor.
 Shareholders demand better performance from their companies, which compels them to find ways to deliver more value.
-They either innovate their processes to squeeze every last efficiency out of the operation, or they look for sources that will provide them with an advantage, Iyer said.Job losses or gains?
+They either innovate their processes to squeeze every last efficiency out of the operation, or they look for sources that will provide them with an advantage, Iyer said.

 Iyer and fellow panelist Scott Papador, chief technology officer with Global Health Direct, said the trade issue should not be viewed from the standpoint of job loss.
-Jobs won’t get lost, Papador stated.
-It will help bring products to market faster and at lower costs, enabling you to build your company faster, which creates jobs here.
+“Jobs won’t get lost,” Papador stated.
+“It will help bring products to market faster and at lower costs, enabling you to build your company faster, which creates jobs here.”

 In 20 years, Iyer has witnessed the pain and the positive changes increased trade has brought.
 He said one point that gets lost in the concern about job losses is that by helping India and China build their economies, work is created here.

-You go to India and you look at a call center at an IT company.
-Most of the machines, most of the equipment that is there, including the cubicle separators, they are either made in the U.S. or bought from U.S. companies, he said.
-So, we’re selling a lot more to those parts of the world than we did before.”
+“You go to India and you look at a call center at an IT company.
+Most of the machines, most of the equipment that is there, including the cubicle separators, they are either made in the U.S. or bought from U.S. companies,” he said.
+“So, we’re selling a lot more to those parts of the world than we did before.”